Background on the Segal AmeriCorps Education Award Tax Relief Act:

 How You Can Help:

-The sponsors have asked Voices for National Service to compile a list of organizations who support the AmeriCorps Tax Relief Act, a bill to exclude the AmeriCorps Education Award from federal income tax.
+Last session, 114 organizations expressed support for the AmeriCorps Education Award Tax Relief Act.
+Voices for National Service is inviting more organizations to endorse this legislative change.
 If your organization is willing to be listed as supporting this legislation — please fill out the web form below.

 If you have further questions regarding the AmeriCorps Tax Relief Act, or would like more information, please email Shanelle Oliver at email@example.com.